insyncrajshekhar/testdocumentation/Choose Rule.md

 **_Note:_**

 - _Click on the Edit button will only enable you to view the rule configurations._
-- _You can anytime activate a deleted rule from the Choose Rule window_.
+- _You can anytime activate a deleted rule from the Choose Rule window_